 The charity that owns Braemar Hospital, one of the largest private hospitals in New Zealand, has provided free surgical procedures for South Waikato people at a local community hauora (health) day.

 The Braemar Charitable Trust, the 100% owner of Braemar Hospital, undertakes a range of charitable activities, including community surgeries, to help improve health in the Waikato region.
-Many surgeons and anaesthetists who are credentialed to work at Braemar Hospital donate their time, free; Braemar Hospital provides consumable items at cost, and the Trust covers other costs such as surgical items, consumables, drugs and nursing care.
+Many surgeons and anaesthetists who are credentialled to work at Braemar Hospital donate their time, free.
+Braemar Hospital provides consumable items at cost, and the Trust covers other costs such as surgical items, consumables, drugs and nursing care.

-Jasen Ly, a surgeon who performs his private lists at Braemar Hospital, and is also a Medical Trustee on the Braemar Charitable Trust board, was part of the hauora day and provided free surgical procedures on behalf of the Braemar Charitable Trust.
+Jasen Ly, a surgeon who performs his private lists at Braemar Hospital, and is also a Medical Trustee on the Braemar Charitable Trust board, was part of the Community Hauora Day and provided free surgical procedures on behalf of the Braemar Charitable Trust.
 Mr Ly ran an outpatient clinic and was able to provide general surgical procedures for eight people currently on the public waiting list.

 “Our Trust was keen to be involved was because we know it can be difficult for people to travel to Waikato Hospital, or they may face a considerable wait time through the public system.
 By bringing our Community Surgery Programme right out into the community we can help people get back into their normal lives and contribute to family, work and society again.”

-At the hauora day, 17 people were also seen in the skin lesion clinic with eight people needing surgery.
+At the Community Hauora Day, 17 people were also seen in the skin lesion clinic with eight people needing surgery.
 Two plastic surgeons who work with Braemar Hospital and Braemar Charitable Trust will provide free surgeries for these, in conjunction with the Trust.

 Braemar Charitable Trust Manager Paula Baker says the organisation has a wide range of activities it funds and runs, all with the ultimate aim of helping boost health outcomes in the Waikato region.
 The Trust provides free surgeries, scholarships, health training and pays for medical research in the region among other things.